yuantn/MI-AOD/docs/FAQ.md

     - -> Naturally formed unsupervised learning procedure
     - -> Performance improvement

 4. Q: What is the main difference between the active learning and semi-supervision, and can I directly use active learning for semi-supervision?
+(Issue [#12](../../../issues/12))

     A: The core of active learning is that we first train a model with small amount of data, and then calculate the uncertainty (or other designed metrics) to select the informative samples for the next active learning cycle.